 Ricky Cosby, Treasurer

-The High School Youth Program also serves Jasper and Newton
+Achieving Career Excellence (A.C.E.)
+Workforce, #1 DADS and High School Youth programs also serves Jasper and Newton counties